GenaPlem/due_weather/README.md

 ### Colors

 * ***Primary Color: Blue (#16AFF0)*** <br>
 The primary color for DueWeather is a vibrant shade of blue, represented by the hex code #16AFF0.
 This color was carefully selected using the Anywhere Picker plugin in Figma, utilizing its color picker tool.
-The blue hue not only adds visual appeal but also aligns with the theme of weather, evoking feelings of clear skies and tranquility.
+The blue hue not only adds visual appeal but also aligns with the theme of weather, evoking feelings of clear skies and tranquility. <br>
 ![Anywhere picker](README/images/design/anywhere_picker.png)